Minoru/blog.tty8.org/posts/2012-03-21-syntax-highlighting-in-hakyll.markdown

 ---
 title: Syntax highlighting in Hakyll
-description: How to get syntax highlighting working in Hakyll
+description: How to get syntax highlighting working in Hakyll.
 language: english
 ---